stsurya/Terraform/TerraformNotes/concepts.md

 - An object is a map without a defined type.
 - For example you can have a map(string) that only accepts string values and an object that is the same but can contain different types in addition to strings.

+## Terraform variable loading preference - How do terraform loads variables?

+Terraform loads variables in the following order:

+- Environment variables (TF*VAR* prefix).
+- Command-line flags (-var and -var-file).
+- terraform.tfvars and terraform.tfvars.json.
+- Any .auto.tfvars or .auto.tfvars.json files.
+- Variable definitions in the configuration.
+- Prompting the user for input if the variable is not set.